iag-sc31/iag-sc31.github.io/index.md

 ### Online seminars
 The Zoom link to the seminar: [Link to the seminar](https://cnrs.zoom.us/j/93368407411?pwd=d1ozNEd5dTVVV1J6QTV4YmhpQkVvdz09)

-The next seminars we have in program:
+The next seminar we have in program:

-- 21 June 2022, 1 PM CEST: **Isabelle Panet**, _Pre-seismic signals in GRACE gravity solutions: application to the 2011 Tohoku and 2010 Maule earthquakes_
 - 05 July 2022, 1 PM CEST: **Anna Klos**, _Sensitivity of GPS technique for environmental loadings: implications for future estimates_

 The seminars will continue starting September 2022.